bonitoo-io/giraffe-cypress/README.md

 ## The App

 The application is intended to be rudimentary.
 It is written in React with the Nextjs framework.
-Nextjs is fairly lightweight and it offers a mapping from the directory structure under `pages` to server contexts.
+Nextjs is fairly lightweight and it offers a mapping from the directory structure under the  `app/pages` directory to server contexts.
 This simplifies adding new pages dedicated to rendering and then testing specific Giraffe feature sets.

 One requirement was to test the full stack as closely as possible.
 For this reason test data is written to an Influxdata OSS server on the backend.
 The data is then retrieved by the application and provided to Giraffe.
 Note, there is a backlog item to leverage Influxdata clients directly in the Giraffe library.
 This may need to be added in future.